First, the facts:

 It's a space shot into the emerging galaxy (or fake chimera, or group delusion) known as the metaverse.
-It blasted off from its perch in the Lounge in District Hall Boston in early 2022.
+It blasted off from its perch in the Lounge in District Hall Boston.

 District Hall Boston is managed by Innovation Studio, Inc, a 501(3)c nonprofit organization.

 The mission at District Hall is (warning: formal mission statement coming...) "to make innovation, entrepreneurship, and business ownership attainable through an empowering and inclusive network of community spaces and individualized pathways."

 Communities that have traditionally been left out of the frothy world of technology innovation learn how to participate in District Hall.

 District Hall is also the world’s first free-standing public innovation center.
 It is known as "the living room of Boston’s innovation community": a place where people can work, exchange knowledge, build meaningful relationships, and make their ideas happen.

 District Hall is the result of a collaborative public-private partnership.
 Envisioned by the City of Boston and the Boston Planning and Development Agency in 2013, it is the central gathering space of the Innovation District, the home for Greater Boston’s innovation and entrepreneurship communities.